bilby-dev/dnest4-bilby/README.md

 **Note:** the `conda` version of the `dnest4` does not support `numpy>2.0`.

+**Note:** due to changes in `numpy` and Python that are incompatible with `dnest4` this plugin is only tested with Python < 3.11.
+It may be possible to compile a working version of `dynest4` with more recent `numpy` and Python versions but this has not been tested.

 ## Usage

 Once `dnest4-bilby` is installed, the sampler can be used directly in bilby via the run_sampler function: